AstarNetwork/astar-docs/docs/wasm/stack/index.md

 ## Smart Contract Runtime Environment

 Astar & Shiden runtimes are based on Substrate.
-Both networks incorporate `pallet-contracts` to enable WASM smart-contract capabilities.
+Both networks incorporate `pallet-contracts` to enable Wasm smart-contract capabilities.
 The `pallet-contracts` is a sandbox environment to deploy and execute WebAssembly smart contracts.
-Any language that compiles to WASM can be used.
+Any language that compiles to Wasm can be used.
 But the code should be compatible with `pallet-contracts` API.

 To avoid unnecessary complexity, and boilerplate code, the best way is to use an eDSL that specifically targets the `pallet-contracts` like `ink!` (based on Rust) or `ask!` (based on AssemblyScript).
 More supported language and eDSL will come as the ecosystem grows.

-The WASM blob is then deployed and stored on-chain.
+The Wasm blob is then deployed and stored on-chain.

 ### Gas Model